rizinorg/rizin/librz/arch/isa/tms320/c28x/README.md

 ## Not covered

-- The VCU (SPRUE87) and FPU32 (SPRUEO2) co-processor sets decode in TI's tools
-  but are out of scope here; they belong behind their own cpu variants.
+- FPU32 (SPRUEO2) decodes in TI's tools but is out of scope here; it belongs behind its own cpu variant.
 - Pseudo syntax covers the two-operand accumulator and memory forms; the multiply, repeat and co-processor groups still render as `asm("...")`.
 - IL for the memory-destination ALU forms; see above.